mattereppe/otupy/docs/developingextensions.md

 The _specifiers_ are the structure of any `Actuator` that implements the profile.
 They are defined by the Profile Specification (e.g., see [Sec.
 2.4.1](https://docs.oasis-open.org/openc2/oc2slpf/v1.0/cs01/oc2slpf-v1.0-cs01.pdf) for the SLPF specifier).

-A specifier must be derived by `Profile` and the base structure it implements (likely it will be an OpenC2 `Map`).
+A specifier must be derived from `Profile` and the base structure it implements (likely, it will be an OpenC2 `Map`).
 It is suggested to name it with the nsid of the profile:
 ```
 class <nsid>(Profile, Map):
   ...